junxit/us-congress-bills-111/metadata.md

 - 2010-08-05 — Introduced in Senate
 - 2010-08-05 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6889)
 - 2010-08-05 — Sponsor introductory remarks on measure.
 (CR S6889, S6889-6890)
+- 2010-09-16 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-09-16 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-09-16 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 567.